 Developments

-In a second period (M3 to M6), technical contributions started with the setting up of a development platform at I3S, a source repository and project tracker.
+In the second period (M3 to M6), technical contributions started with the setting up of a development platform at I3S, a source repository and project tracker.
 Technical choices were agreed with the EGI Operations Portal team during a two-days face-to-face meeting.

-Developments started as to the features referred to as the VO Operations management for VO support teams: resource status indicators and reports, white list of computing elements, report of the list, status and capabilities of all resources supporting a VO by consolidating information from the GOCDB and BDII.
+The VO Operations management for VO support teams have been the first features developed:

+resource status indicators and reports;

+white list of computing elements;

+report of the list, status and capabilities of all resources supporting a VO by consolidating information from the GOCDB and BDII.

 This set of features will be completed shortly and is referred to as D3.1 in the figure below.

-A last major task initiated in this period is the study and assessment of possible technical solutions to implement the VO Data Management features, referred to as D3.2 in the figure below.
+The last major task initiated in this period is the study and assessment of possible technical solutions to implement the VO Data Management features, referred to as D3.2 in the figure below.

 Revision of the project schedule